paypal/paypal-ios/v2_MIGRATION_GUIDE.md

 ## Overview
 Version 2.0 of the SDK transitions from delgate-based flows to completion handler-based flows.
 This change simplifies the integration and provides better compatibility with modern async/await patterns.

+### Error Handling in the SDK
+This SDK uses `CoreSDKError` as its unified error type across all operations.
+All errors returned by the SDK, whether from card payments, PayPal flows, or networking operations, are instances of `CoreSDKError`.
+This allows for consistent error handling across different payment methods and operations.

 ### Key Changes

 ### Important Change: Cancellation Handling